kpartain/launch-academy-assignments/java-array-list/java-array-list.md

 - `boolean isEmpty()` - Returns true if this list contains no elements.
 - `int lastIndexOf(Object o)` - Returns the index of the last occurrence of the specified element in this list, or -1 if this list does not contain the element.
 - `int size()` - Returns the number of elements in this list.
 - `void trimToSize()` - Trims the capacity of this ArrayList instance to be the list's current size.
+This is useful to clear out any additional memory the ArrayList may be using, however an ArrayList will increase its capacity automatically if another item is added to it.

 ```java
 //exampleArray = = ["Sisko", "Kirk" "Picard", "Janeway", "Shepard"]
 exampleArray.contains("Kirk");
 //returns true

 exampleArray.contains("Warf");
 // returns false